masonmedia-projects/decentral/README.md

 ### **dev.decentral.ca**

-Currently this is inactive.
-Previously dev.decentral.ca was the decentral dev URL, used for staging and testing.
+Currently `dev.decentral.ca` is inactive.
+Previously this was the decentral dev URL, used for staging and testing.
 It has since been deactivated, possibly by cloudflare automatically, but please follow up with Shu/Jon for further info.

 ### **dev branch**